Battle of Kapyong: 3 RAR withdraws

 Although originally intent on holding until the 3 RAR could be relieved by the 5th Cavalry Regiment, Burke had decided during the morning to withdraw 3 RAR from Hill 504 and retreat to 27th Brigade HQ.
 This decision had prompted Burke to cancel B Company's assault.
 With the 3 RAR facing the potential of an eventual encirclement, Burke had ordered a withdrawal back to the Middlesex area to new defensive positions in the rear of the brigade.
 Indeed, despite holding the PVA at bay throughout the morning and afternoon, the increasing difficulty of resupply and casualty evacuation made it clear that the 3 RAR would be unable to hold Hill 504 for another night in its exposed and isolated positions.
 O'Dowd began planning for the withdrawal as the PVA renewed their assault on D Company around 11:30, and after Ferguson ordered O'Dowd to plan and lead the withdrawal by radio at 12:30.
 Stone on Hill 677 overheard on the radio net Ferguson order O'Dowd, "..withdraw as best you can to the Middlesex positions, I can no longer keep control."
 With the PVA dominating the road south, O'Dowd ordered his companies to withdraw along a ridge running 3 km south-west from Hill 504, just east of the Kapyong River.
 The Middlesex position lay a further 1 km south-west of the foot of the ridge and could be reached by the ford secured earlier by Gerke, which would act as the battalion check point for the withdrawal.
 Ferguson saw his role as representing 3 RAR at Brigade HQ, and had, as such, decided to not move forward to lead the withdrawal himself.
+O'Dowd decided to temporarily hand over command of A Company to the second-in-command, Captain Bob Murdoch.

-Command of A Company was temporarily handed over to the second-in-command, Captain Bob Murdoch.
-Present at the Battle of Pakchon in November 1950, O'Dowd understood first-hand the dangers of withdrawing while in contact.
+Having been present at the Battle of Pakchon in November 1950, O'Dowd understood first-hand the dangers of withdrawing while in contact.
 The challenge was to protect the forward platoons as they withdrew from being followed up by the PVA occupying the old B Company positions and from D Company's position after they broke contact.
 The 3 RAR would also have to clear the withdrawal route of any blocking forces, while at the same time, the evacuation of a large number of wounded and PVA prisoners would hamper their movement.
 As such, the timing of the withdrawal would be critical to its success.
 Consequently, the lead company would not move until mid-afternoon so that the rearguard would be able to use the protection of darkness to break contact, while at the same time offering good observation and fields of fire during the daylight to support the initial moves.
 Orders were delivered at 14:30.
 B Company would lead the withdrawal down the ridge line, carrying any wounded that still required evacuation, as well as clearing the route and securing the ford near the Middlesex position.
 C Company would wait for the artillery to neutralise the PVA on the old B Company position, before moving to establish a blocking position behind D Company.
 A Company would then withdraw to a blocking position behind C Company, in order to allow Gravener and Saunders to establish a clean break.
 Finally, D Company would withdraw through both C and A Company and set up a blocking position to delay any follow up and allow those companies to withdraw.